ts95/gtranslatebot-telegram/README.md

 ## Configuration
 Firstly, create a `telegram_token` file with the token for the bot.
-Secondly acquire a google service account key, and download the accompanying JSON-file.
-Secondly, create a `GOOGLE_APPLICATION_CREDENTIALS` environment variable that points to the location of said JSON-file.
+Secondly, acquire a google service account key, download the accompanying JSON-file, and create a `GOOGLE_APPLICATION_CREDENTIALS` environment variable that points to the location of said JSON-file.

 ### Setting up a virtualenv and installing deps